luluvalakdawala/modeling_eq_damage/.ipynb_checkpoints/README-checkpoint.md

 ### Future Investigations:

-- From the identified important features from our current model further investigation can be conducted to establish relationship between the building features and the varrying damage grades.
+- From the identified important features from the current model further investigation can be conducted to establish relationship between the building features and the varrying damage grades.
-- Can a black box model such as a Neural Net give us better predictions for our 3 classes?
+- Can a black box model such as a Neural Net give us better predictions for 3 classes?
-- Can we build an app that takes in parameters of buildings in the region of Nepal and give us predictions regarding their potential vulnerability (damage grade)
+- Can an app be built that takes in parameters of buildings in the region of Nepal and gives predictions regarding their potential vulnerability (damage grade)

 ### Citations